ashokkimmel/dimension/README.md

 ## Extending:
 To extend this to a non-symbol base kind, define a `ToDimension`(for parsing), `FromDimension` (for printing), and `Compare` (for preserving invariants).
 Then you should probably define your own `dim`,`dims`,etc. functions and importing that module.
 The functionality should remain the same.
 You can also use the `MatchAll` class and the `match` function to define custom transformations along `Symbols`.
 Example: Get rid of all `kilo` prefixes in a dimension.
-## TODO:
-This package is a work in progress, and I would appreciate help.
-I  implemented a match class that allows for functions allong dimensional strings, creating futher extensibility.
-There are also very few tests.
-I'm quite bored of this project, but I am willing to finish it if someone shows interest.